KiroTheFoxo/KiroTheFoxo/README.md

-- 👋 Hi, I’m Stell!
+- 👋 Hi, I’m Kiro! (you can also call me Ariel)
 - 👀 I’m interested in Retro and Modern Technology
 - 🌱 I’m currently learning how to code websites and applications
 - 💞️ I'm not really interested in collaborating at the moment.
-- 📫 How to reach me - Send me a email at "robertsharlanjr@gmail.com".
+- 📫 How to reach me - Send me a email at "harlan.roberts.jr@icloud.com".

 <!---
 LilKitteNebula/LilKitteNebula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.